ryanpdaley/recipes/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+To learn TypeScript, check out the [TypeScript documentation](https://www.typescriptlang.org).

+To learn more about Polaris, checkout the [Shopify Polaris documentation](https://polaris.shopify.com/).